lenincompres/f26-ima-few/week 02/README.md

 Before next class:

+- [ ] Create a sitemap for your experience
+- [ ] Create at least one user flow
+- [ ] Make a wireframe for at least one page
 - [ ] Create at least three connected HTML pages
-- [ ] Create a navigation map of the experience
 - [ ] Test the experience on another person
 - [ ] Record what you noticed during testing
+- [ ] Install Visual Studio Code
+- [ ] Install and connect GitHub Desktop
+- [ ] Clone your course repository locally
+- [ ] Make, commit, and push a change
 - [ ] Add your Week 02 Field Notes
 - [ ] Make sure the class page links to your Field Notes
 - [ ] Find one interesting example of navigation on the web